Pauuu/CalculadoraWeb/README.md

 ### Useful resources

 - [Grid guide](https://css-tricks.com/snippets/css/complete-guide-grid/)
-- [Theme switcher](https://alexandersandberg.com/theme-switcher/) - This article which helped me finally understand how to switch between themes whitout using JS.
+- [Theme switcher](https://alexandersandberg.com/theme-switcher/) - This article which helped me finally understand how to switch between themes whithout using JS.
 I still have to learn and improve more with more practice, but it's a start.
 [Checkout his GitHub account](https://github.com/alexandersandberg)

 ## Author
 Pau Vidal - [@Pauuu](https://github.com/Pauuu)